 How can athletes apply for a TUE?

 A TUE form must be completed in full and signed by the prescribing doctor and all relevant supporting documentation and evidence confirming the diagnosis must be attached.
+(Guidelines for medical practitioners on how to apply for a TUE and checklists on the medical information requested can be found here.)
 The athlete must forward the application form to the relevant anti-doping organization depending on whether the athlete is an International-level or a national-level athlete.
 International-level athletes must submit their form to the International Federation whereas national-level athletes should submit their form to NADOMALTA.
 The Athlete must apply for a TUE no less than 30 days before he/she needs the approval (e.g. for a competition or sports event).

 The Application form can be found here or can be obtained from the International Federation.